tsipkens/atems/README.md

 methods of analyzing TEM images of aggregates.
 These include the pair correlation method (PCM), Kook, and manual methods.

+#### Data structure

+Images are handled primarily by two variables: `img_ref` and `imgs`.
+The former contains a reference to the images, including file name and containing directory.
+The latter contains both the imported raw image, as well as processed versions of the image, such as those that have been denoised.

+The output data itself is given as a structure array, with one entry per aggregate.
+This data can then be exported to a JSON format to be analyzed in other software and languages.

 #### Packages

 ###### +kook